Discontinuous Galerkin for the wave equation: a simplified a priori error analysis: The discontinuous Galerkin time discretization

 \subsection{Stability}

-In this section we present a stability (energy) identity and stability estimate, that are used in a priori error analysis.
-In our error analysis we need a stability identity for a slightly more general problem, that is $ U\in \V_{\qq} $ such that
+Here, we present a stability (energy) identity and stability estimate, that are used in a priori error analysis.
+In our error analysis we need a stability identity for a slightly more general problem, that is $ U=(U_{1},U_{2})\in \V_{\qq}\times \V_{\qq} $ such that